Transform Your Skin with Shea Butter

 One of shea butter’s unique qualities is its anti-inflammatory function, and Cinnamic Acid is responsible for this beneficial property.
 Cinnamic Acid occurs naturally in a variety of plants and can soothe irritated skin with its anti-inflammatory effect.
 Another quality that Cinnamic Acid possesses is the ability to stimulate cell production, making it a perfect complement to Vitamin A and Vitamin E’s anti-aging properties.
 This trio found in shea butter is one of the many reasons that it is valued as a soothing substance that not only moisturizes, but also helps to minimize signs of aging.

 The variety of vitamins and nutrients found in shea butter have made it an invaluable skin care product for thousands of years.
 After ages of use, a multitude of functions for shea butter have been discovered.
 The most obvious and popular use for Shea butter is as a moisturizer.
 The high concentration of Vitamin E and fatty acids makes it a holistic method of moisturizing all over the body.
 Shea butter can be used on its own or in conjunction with other natural restorative oils.
 OZNaturals has formulated a Natural Body Butter that harnesses the myriad of benefits found in shea butter, while enhancing them with complimentary oils such as macadamia nut oil and sweet almond oil.
-For a particularly luxurious boost of hydration, OZNaturals also carries a Body Soufflé that not only contains shea butter but also includes naturally restorative olive and jojoba oil.
-This whipped texture can be used throughout the body for hydration or as a relaxing massage cream.
 The skin can easily absorb this combination of oils, creating a natural moisturizer that is free from added fragrances and chemicals.

 If you are feeling a bit crafty and want to create an at-home moisturizer using shea butter, you can try making DIY shea butter bars.
 This DIY bar is an excellent way to deliver an extra dose of moisture on the go or to give as a gift.
 Start by melting equal parts shea butter, coconut oil and beeswax in a double boiler so that you do not burn the ingredients.
 On your first try, begin with half a cup of all ingredients to ensure you like the final product.
 Once the ingredients have melted, gently stir them together until they blend into one smooth liquid.
 Next, pour the mixture into smaller molds.
 You can try using a cupcake pan, ice tray or any other vessel you have available.
 It is easiest to use a soft mold so that you can easily pop the bars out when they harden.
 Finally, let the bars cool until they are solid, remove them from the mold, and you are left with a handy way to apply shea butter throughout the day.